Published: Saturday, December 17, 2011, 10:00 AM The Oregonian

 It's a solution that Oregonians deserve.
 We look forward to working with those who want to make this long-term vision a reality.

 All three authors are members of the U.S. House of Representatives from Oregon.
-Walden is a Republican from the 2nd District, in eastern Oregon; DeFazio is a Democrat from the 4th District, in southern Oregon; and Schrader is from the 5th District, in the Willamette Valley, Portland-area suburbs and the central coas
+Walden is a Republican from the 2nd District, in eastern Oregon; DeFazio is a Democrat from the 4th District, in southern Oregon; and Schrader is from the 5th District, in the Willamette Valley, Portland-area suburbs and the central coast.

 No comments: